-Either the source vertex set (\mathbf{s}) or target vertex set (\mathbf{t}) can be used as the SELECT argument, which determines the result of the SELECT statement.
+Either the source vertex set (s) or target vertex set (t) can be used as the SELECT argument, which determines the result of the SELECT statement.
 Note the small difference in the two SELECT statements below.

-'''

-Selecting source or target vertices from edge-induced selection

-'''

-resultSet1 = SELECT s FROM Source:s-(eType:e)->tType:t; //Select from tk resultSet2 = SELECT t FROM Source:s-(eType:e)->tType:t; //Select from tk resultSet1 is based on the source end of the edges. resultSet2 is based on the target end of the selected edges.
+Selecting source or target vertices from edge-induced selection resultSet1 is based on the source end of the edges. resultSet2 is based on the target end of the selected edges.
 However, resultSet1 is NOT identical to the Source vertex set.
 It is only those members of Source which connect to an eType edge and then to a tType vertex.
-Other clauses (presented later in this "SELECT Statement" section, can do additional filtering of the Source set.

-▲ We strongly suggest that an alias should be declared with every vertex and edge in the FROM clause, as there are several functions and features which are only available to vertex and edge aliases.
+Other clauses (presented later in this "SELECT Statement" section, can do additional filtering of the Source set. ▲ We strongly suggest that an alias should be declared with every vertex and edge in the FROM clause, as there are several functions and features which are only available to vertex and edge aliases.